Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 # GTAIV.EFLC.FusionShaders
-Various shader fixes and improvements for GTA IV FusionFix.
+Various shader fixes and improvements for Grand Theft Auto IV and Episodes From Liberty City.

 Special thanks to my friends [AssaultKifle47](https://github.com/akifle47/), [robi29](https://github.com/robi29/) and [\_CP_](https://github.com/cpmodding) for directly contributing fixes, to [RaphaelK12](https://github.com/RaphaelK12) for fixes and for making a [realtime shader editor](https://github.com/RaphaelK12/ShadowResFix), to [Shvab](https://github.com/d3g0n-byte) for making RAGE Shader Editor, to [ThirteenAG](https://github.com/ThirteenAG) for implementing features we requested into FusionFix and to everyone else from the Fusion Team for their support.

+[FusionFix](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix) is strictly required for these shaders to work.
+[Console Visuals](https://gtaforums.com/topic/989098-console-visuals-the-complete-edition/) and [Various Fixes](https://gtaforums.com/topic/975211-various-fixes/) are highly recommended.

 # General
 - Fixed z-fighting